walter-juan/ghd/README.md

 [GHD (GitHub Dashboard)](https://github.com/walter-juan/ghd), is an application to show the pull requests and releases from your GitHub repositories.

 Features:
-- List of the pull requests (open, draft, merged & closed)
+- List of the pull requests
-  - Mark a pull request as seen to know later if it has been updated
-  - Filter pull request by branch
 - List latest releases from a repository
 - Notifications
-  - Notify when pull request is created or updated
-  - Notify when a new release is created
 - Light and dark themes

 ☀️ Light Theme | 🌒 Dark Theme